 When my husband and I were meeting with the neurologist to discuss Jack’s paralysis, I brought up the topic of a wheelchair.

-Seeing how resilient Jack has been during his recovery, and me having a hard time keeping up with him when only his front legs were working, I have no doubt he would have adapted to rolling around, and still have a great quality of life.
+Seeing how resilient Jack has been during his recovery and having a hard time keeping up with him when only his front legs were working, I have no doubt he would have adapted to rolling around and still have a great quality of life.

 Another fantastic, multi-functional product are dog boots.